odriverobotics/ODrive/Firmware/README.md

 <br><br>
 ## Checking for error codes
-`odrvtool` can also be used to check error codes when your odrive is not working as expected.
+`odrivetool` can also be used to check error codes when your odrive is not working as expected.
 For example `odrv0.motor0.error` will list the error code associated with motor 0.
 <br><br>
 The error nummber corresponds to the following: